mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 ## Why is This Important?

-The [1.6 update](http://news.fiftythree.com/post/79379441335/the-paper-ios-7-update-is-here-brighter-fresher) for **Paper by 53** introduced refinements to each of the tools and their behavior inside of the loupe.
+The [1.6 update](http://news.fiftythree.com/post/79379441335/the-paper-ios-7-update-is-here-brighter-fresher) for **Paper by FiftyThree** introduced refinements to each of the tools and their behavior inside of the loupe.
 The tools now scale appropriately when in zoom --- giving you finer control over line weights.
 The ability to paint thin strokes without the use of a [Pogo Connect]({{ site.url }}{% post_url /mastering-paper/2013-07-08-pogo-connect-smart-pen %}) stylus was now possible.

 <figure>
 	<img src="{{ site.url }}/images/paper-53-zoom-loupe-pencil-ev.jpg" alt="drawing in the loupe">